Protecting Yourself Against Email Phishing

 What Can You Do to Help Stop Hackers Who Send Phishing email?

 Virtually every online account service you use will have security departments that investigate phishing.
 As such, many have email addresses that you can forward these bad emails to for further investigation.
-When you get a suspicious email, report it for possible phishing. simply Google the company name with the word phishing (i.e. ‘Report PayPal Phishing’ or ‘Report Chase Phishing’) and you will find information about where to send phishing emails and perhaps help these companies catch the cyberthieves.
+When you get a suspicious email, report it for possible phishing. simply Google the company name with the word phishing (i.e. ‘Report PayPal Phishing’ or ‘Report Chase Phishing’) and you will often find information about where to send phishing emails and perhaps help these companies catch the cyberthieves.